-31st annual Firefighter of the Year Awards - Virtual Event
+31st Annual Firefighter of the Year Awards (2020 Virtual Event)

-Governor Charlie Baker, Lieutenant Governor Karyn Polito, Public Safety and Security Secretary Thomas Turco, and State Fire Marshal Peter J. Ostroskey today announced in a virtual presentation the 31st annual “Firefighter of the Year” Heroic Awards.
-They honored firefighters from nine Massachusetts fire departments whose heroic acts of bravery and public service made a difference in their communities during Fiscal Year 2020.
+The 31st annual “Firefighter of the Year” Heroic Awards honored firefighters from nine Massachusetts fire departments whose heroic acts of bravery and public service made a difference in their communities during Fiscal Year 2020.

 Sixteen awards were presented to 76 firefighters in these categories: Medal of Honor, Medal of Valor, Group Meritorious Conduct, Individual Meritorious Conduct, and the Norman Knight Award for Excellence in Community Service.

 Read the full 31st annual Firefighter of the Year Awards press release and learn more about these local heroes.

 Photos from the event on Facebook